salesforcecli/plugin-custom-metadata/messages/createRecord.md

 The directory to store newly-created custom metadata record files.

-# errorInvalidCustomField

-Custom fields must end in \_\_c.

 # successResponse

 Created custom metadata record of the type '%s' with record name '%s', label '%s', and protected '%s' at '%s'.

-# notValidAPINameError

-'%s' is not a valid API name for a custom metadata type.

-# notAValidRecordNameError

-'%s' is not a valid record name for a custom metadata record.
-Record names can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore, and cannot contain two consecutive underscore characters.

 # notAValidLabelNameError